open-contracting/extension_registry/README.md

 ## How to register an extension

+### Adding a new extension

 [Create an issue](https://github.com/open-contracting/extension_registry/issues/new) with a link to your extension.
 The registry's maintainers will evaluate the extension's quality and relevance and provide feedback in the issue or the extension's repository.
-If appropriate, the maintainers will insert a row, in alphabetical order, to `extensions.csv` and to `extension_versions.csv`.
+If appropriate, the maintainers will insert a row, in alphabetical order, in each of `extensions.csv` and `extension_versions.csv`.

 ### Adding a new version of an extension